What are the priorities for projects to be supported by the EYF?

 First, it is very likely that the answer is somewhere on the website.
 But going straight to the page "Grants" is not necessarily the best option or strategy:

-- because the other pages help you understand how we work and, more importantly, why the youth sector of the Council of Europe has funding opportunities for youth NGOs in Europe.
-Requesting funds is not simply filling in a template: it has to make sense in a more general context, for you but also for us;
+- because the other pages help you understand how we work and, more importantly, why the youth sector of the Council of Europe has support opportunities for youth NGOs in Europe;

-- because many questions that are addressed by email or by phone to the EYF have an answer on the website – unfortunately, these pages have not been visited (we have a software that shows us the number of hits per page, and some are hardly visited);
+- because many questions that are addressed by email or by phone to the EYF have an answer on the website;

 - because turning systematically for help to the EYF is taking away time from us that could be used going into a deeper dialogue with the NGOs.